guttih/Glosur/Git.md

 ★     git clone git@github.com:danielbsig/TestApp.git - Klónar projectið / Tekur afrit af kóðanum / Býr til projectið inná GitHub
 ★     git merge master - Tekur inn breytingar á master, í branch-ið

+#ssh
+To change beetwen two ssh files saved in config ssh -T bitbuc f.example if host was bitbuc then this would change to that profile we are talking about the file ~/.ssh/config